Ecommerce personalization: How—and why—to customize your website for your customers + 15 real brand examples

-There are endless ways that brands can personalize customer experiences based on referral source—and now that you know it’s a common practice, you’ll probably notice the next time you go to a brand’s website via a non-direct channel.
+There are endless ways to personalize customer experiences based on referral source—and now that you know it’s a common practice, you’ll probably notice the next time you go to a brand’s website via a non-direct channel.

-Here are a few examples of the ways brands are expertly curating different experiences based on how consumers get to their ecommerce stores.
+Here are a few examples of brands expertly curating different experiences based on how consumers found their ecommerce stores.

 Personalizing the buyer journey based on the influencer

-One brand that nails their personalization by using referrer source is Ogee.
+One brand that nails their personalization based on referral source is Ogee.
 This clean beauty brand runs an Instagram ad that features an influencer using one of their face sticks.
 That influencer then speaks to the benefits of it compared to similar products.

 Ogee understands that consumers who interact with this ad are likely to be interested in beauty tips from the pros, so swiping up leads to a blog titled, “3 Top Makeup Tips By Beauty Insiders.”

-This smart marketing strategy speaks directly to the site visitors who clicks on the ad, and brings them into Ogee’s buyer journey.
-The blog post includes multiple CTAs to the products as well as additional user-generated content like an influencer-led makeup tutorial and customer testimonials.
+This smart marketing strategy speaks directly to the site visitor who clicks on the ad, bringing them into Ogee’s buyer journey.
+The blog post includes multiple CTAs to the products as well as additional user-generated content, like an influencer-led makeup tutorial and customer testimonials.